prometheus/node_exporter/https/README.md

   [ cipher_suites:
     [ - <string> ] ]

+  # prefer_server_cipher_suites controls whether the server selects the
+  # client's most preferred ciphersuite, or the server's most preferred
+  # ciphersuite.
+If true then the server's preference, as expressed in
+  # the order of elements in cipher_suites, is used.
+  [ prefer_server_cipher_suites: <bool> | default = true ]

   # Elliptic curves that will be used in an ECDHE handshake, in preference
   # order.
 Available curves are documented in the go documentation:
   # https://golang.org/pkg/crypto/tls/#CurveID